Dirosc7/se_project_aroundtheus/README.md

 2. Description - An interactive page where users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.

-3. Technologies and techniques used - Using Figma for design to implement my responsive page design that uses grid layout, flexbox, media queries, and GitHub for revision control.
-Now it is now using JavaScript to create arrays and objects to store data away from HTML.
    This part of the project had us:
    Create your own array of data
    Add markup code for the modal window